fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 mentioned 4 times in the Quran. he was the one who perfected his character After death of the prophet Suleyman as, his kingdom was divided into two: Israel(Samaria) and Judah(Jerusalem).
 They started to go astray.
 Allah sent Ilyas to Samaria because they started worshipping an idol.
 They sis not listen to Ilyas, so Allah sent a long-lasting draught. he challenged priests of the idol Ball.

+Ilyas is first mentioned as a prophet in Al-An'am 6:85.[14]
+He invited his people who lived in Baalbek to monotheism, obeying God and abandoning sins.[15]
+His main task was to prevent the idol-worshipping.[16]
+After he faced persistence of his people for many years, cursed them with drought and people were inflicted with starvation.[17]
+Ilyas' narrative in the Quran and later Muslim tradition resembles closely that in the Hebrew Bible and Muslim literature records Elijah's primary prophesying as taking place during the reign of Ahab and Jezebel as well as Ahaziah.[a]
+Ilyas' figure has been identified with a number of other prophets and saints, including Idris, which is believed by some scholars to have been another name for Ilyas,[20] and Khidr.[21]
+Islamic legend later developed the figure of Ilyas, greatly embellishing upon his attributes, and some apocryphal literature gave Ilyas the status of a half-human, half-angel.[22]
+Ilyas also appears in later works of literature, including the Hamzanama.[23]

+#### Ilyas in the Quran
+Ilyas is mentioned in the Quran, where his preaching is recounted in a concise manner.
+The Quran narrates that Ilyas told his people to come to the worship of God and to leave the worship of Baal, the primary idol of the area.
+The Quran states:[1]

+	"Verily Ilyas was one of the apostles.
+When he said to his people: "Will you not fear God?
+"Will ye call upon Ba'al and leave the Best of Creators, God, your Lord and Cherisher and the Lord and Cherisher of your fathers of old?
+	As-Saaffat 123–126

+The Quran makes it clear that the majority of Ilyas' people denied the prophet and continued to follow idolatry.
+However, it mentions that a small number of devoted servants of God among them followed Elijah and believed in and worshiped God.
+The Quran states, `They denied him (Elijah), and will surely be brought to punishment, Except the sincere and devoted Servants of God (among them).
+And We left his (memory) for posterity.`

+In the Quran, God praises Elijah in two places:

+	Peace be upon Elijah!
+This is how We reward those who do good.
+He is truly among our believing servants.
+	Quran, chapter 37 (As-Saaffat), verse 129–132[26]
+	And Zakariya and Yahya and Isa and Ilyas, they were all from among the righteous Quran, chapter 6 (Al-An'am), verse 85[27]

+Numerous commentators, including Abdullah Yusuf Ali, have offered commentary on verse 85 saying that Ilyas, Zakariya, Yahya and Isa were all spiritually connected.
+Abdullah Yusuf Ali says, "The third group consists not of men of action, but Preachers of Truth, who led solitary lives.
+Their epithet is: "the Righteous."
+They form a connected group round Jesus.
+Zachariah was the father of John the Baptist, who is referenced as "Ilyas, which was for to come" (Matt 11:14); and Elias is said to have been present and talked to Jesus at the Transfiguration on the Mount (Matt.
+17:3)."[28]

+Although most Muslim scholars believed that Elijah preached in Israel, some early commentators on the Quran stated that Ilyas was sent to Baalbek, in Lebanon.[29]
+Modern scholars have rejected this claim, stating that the connection of the city with Elijah would have been made because of the first half of the city's name, that of Baal, which was the deity that Elijah exhorted his people to stop worshiping.
+Scholars who reject identification of Elijah's town with Baalbek further argue that the town of Baalbek is not mentioned with the narrative of Ilyas in either the Quran or the Hebrew Bible.[30]

+#### Death of Ilyas
+By the passage of time, drought spread and many died.
+When they saw themselves inflicted, regretted their past deeds, turned to Elias (a), and accepted his invitation.[31]
+Then, due to the prayer of Elias (a) a heavy rain came and the land was satiated; however, after a while, people forgot their covenant with God and returned to idol worshipping.
+When Ilyas saw this, he asked God for his own death; but, God sent him a chariot of fire and he ascended to the skies and chose Alyasa who was his pupil as his vicegerent.[32]
+Ilyas is rarely associated with Islamic eschatology.[33]
+However, some Muslims believe that Ilyas is expected to come back along with the mysterious figure Khidr during the end of times.[5]

+#### Legacy
+Muslim literature and tradition recounts that Ilyas preached to the Kingdom of Israel, ruled over by Ahab and later his son Ahaziah.
+He is called a "prophet of the desert—like Yahya".[34]
+Ilyas is believed to have preached with zeal to Ahab and his wife Jezebel, who according to Muslim tradition was partly responsible for the worship of false idols in this area.
+Muslims believe that it was because the majority of people refused to listen to Elijah that Elisha had to continue preaching the message of God to Israel after him.[35]

+Ilyas has been the subject of legends and folktales in Muslim culture, usually involving his meeting with Khidr.
+According to a Muslim exegete report, Muhammad met Ilyas in Mecca.[36]
+In Islamic mysticism, Ilyas is associated closely with the sage Khidr.
+One hadith reported that Ilyas and Khidr met together every year in Jerusalem to go on the pilgrimage to Mecca.[37]
+Ilyas appears also in the Hamzanama numerous times, where he is spoken of as being the brother of Khidr as well as one who drank from the Fountain of Youth.[38]
+Further, It is narrated in Kitab al-Kafi that Imam Ja'far al-Sadiq was reciting the prostration of Ilyas in the Syrian language and began to weep.
+He then translated the supplication in Arabic to a group of visiting scholars:

+"O Lord, will I find that you punish me although you know of my thirst in the heat of midday?
+Will I find that you punish me although you know that I rub my face on Earth to worship you?
+Will I find that you punish me although you know that I give up sins for you?
+Will I find that you punish me although you know that I stay awake all night just for you?"
+To which Allah then inspired to Ilyas, "Raise your head from the Earth for I will not punish you".[39]

 </details>

 <details>
 <summary>Alyasa (Elisha)</summary>
+Alyasa (Arabic: اليسع, romanized: Alyasā') is prophet and messenger of God (Allah) who was sent to guide the Children of Israel.
+In the Quran, Alyasa is mentioned twice as a prophet,[1] and is mentioned both times alongside fellow prophets.[2]
+He is honored by Muslims as the prophetic successor to Ilyas (Elijah).
+Islamic sources that identify Elisha with Khidr cite the strong relationship between Khidr and Ilyas in Islamic tradition.[3]

+The name of Alyasa is mentioned twice in Al-An'am 6:86 and Sad 38:48.
+In those verses, without mentioning anything about the personality or prophethood of Alyasa, he is mentioned as "graced" and "among the elect".[4]
+According to the Quran, Elisha is exalted "above the rest of creation" (Arabic: فَضَّلْنَا عَلَى ٱلْعَالَمِين, romanized: faḍḍalnā ʿala l-ʿālamīn(a)[4] and is "among the excellent" (Arabic: مِنَ ٱلْأَخْيَار, romanized: mina l-akhyār).[5]
+Alyasa is mentioned in Al-An'am 6:86 and Sad 38:48, along with Ismail:

+	And Ismail and Alyasa and Yunus, and Lut; and each one We graced over the worlds;
+	Quran Al-An'am 6:86
+	And remember Our servants Ismail, Alyasa, and Dhul-Kifl, each of them truly good.
+	Quran Sad 38:48

 </details>